DLT-developers-NFT-project/dlt-dev-nft-project/README.md

 ## Question:
 - is this possible to do in a testnet - Rinkeby
-- We need a loging page -Authentication ? - only Metamask!! - Lena
+- We need a logging page -Authentication ? - only Metamask!! - Lena

 ## Future ideas:
-2. Markeplace/ Platform where you can aquire a part/layer/percentage of a NFT : very diverse usecases, can applied to DeFi, art, marketing
+2. Marketplace/ Platform where you can acquire a part/layer/percentage of a NFT : very diverse use-cases, can applied to DeFi, art, marketing

 [Examples for NFT projects](https://github.com/gianni-dalerta/awesome-nft#nft-art)